Everyday Single-Origin Coffees: At the Intersection of the Familiar and the Exceptional

 Enter the Ethiopias

 Of the 10 coffees we review this month, six were produced in Ethiopia.
 And based on ratings, we could have reviewed at least two more Ethiopias.
-We held off due to the reality that we did not want too much focus on only one origin, nevertheless admirable its production.
+We held off because we did not want too much focus on only one origin, but admirable its production.

-Why so lots of Ethiopias?
-Almost certainly due to the fact that Ethiopian tree varieties are unique in the world with respect to the distinctive character of their aromatic profiles.
+Why so the majority of Ethiopias?
+Almost indeed due to the truth that Ethiopian tree varieties are unique in the world with respect to the distinctive character of their aromatic profiles.
 Recall that Geisha/Gesha is an Ethiopian variety.
 And these distinctive Ethiopia coffees tend to be plentiful and reasonable in price.

 Three more washed Ethiopias displayed variations on another characteristic tendency of the southern washed Ethiopia type: soft and gentle, but likewise crisp, brisk, often spicy.
-These variations in profile could be owing to exposure to moisture during drying (it tends to drizzle in many of the famous southern Ethiopia regions during harvest), nevertheless there doubtless are other reasons as well.
+These variations in profile could be owing to exposure to moisture during drying (it tends to drizzle in most of the famous southern Ethiopia regions during harvest), but there doubtless are other reasons as well.
 With the Cup to Cup Ethiopia Yirgacheffe Kochere (93), the crisp, spicy, savory-edged tendency is reinforced by a darkish medium roast.
-The Cup to Cup likewise displays a remarkably full mouthfeel.
+The Cup to Cup also displays a impressively full mouthfeel.
 James Spano, owner/operator of Cup to Cup, tells us that he has offered this coffee in its seasonal incarnations for over ten years.

 The Fieldheads Ethiopia Sidama (93) and the Evie’s Café Ethiopia Botabaa (93) display a tendency in washed Ethiopias that I particularly admire: a paradox or overlap between the sweet, delicate and floral and the brisk and savory tendencies of the southern Ethiopia washed type.
 Both Ben Storest, owner/roaster at Fieldheads and Evelyn Chang of Evie’s Café report that they offer these coffees regularly and that they rank high among their customers’ favorites.